Want the secondhand scoop?

 For the full list, click here.

-The “de minimis” exemption (aka Section 321) that allows items valued under US$800 to enter the U.S. duty free remains in place for the time being for Canada, Mexico and most countries.
+The “de minimis” exemption (aka Section 321) that allows items valued under US$800 to enter the U.S. duty free remains in place for the time being for Canada, Mexico and most countries, until Aug.
+29.

 This means as long as the value of your shipment coming into the U.S. is under US$800, you won’t be subject to possible tariffs, even if the item is made in the originating country (aside from China, Hong Kong and Macau).